 Benefits Provided: The Plan provides healthcare benefits for retirees, surviving spouses and their dependents.
 Benefits are provided through CalPERS, and the full cost of the benefits are covered by the Plan.
-The plan provides a cash subsidy for monthly insurance premiums on a graded scale of 50% of insurance premium costs at ten years of service up to 100% of insurance premium costs at twenty years of service.
+Beginning January 1, 2020, the District covers a maximum of the third highest cost plan offered in CalPERS Region 1 at the tier the employee elects.
+The Plan provides a cash subsidy for monthly insurance premiums on a graded scale of 50% of insurance premium costs at ten years of service up to 100% of insurance premium costs at twenty years of service.
 Benefits do not cease at age 65 when the retiree or spouse is eligible for Medicare.
 Retirees are eligible to continue medical coverage as a participant with active employees at a blended premium rate until eligible for Medicare under CalPERS requirements.
-Retirees are also eligible for a contribution to a health reimbursement arrangement (HRA) of \$150 per month for dental and vision expenses.
+Retirees hired before October 1, 2019 are also eligible for a contribution to a health reimbursement arrangement (HRA) of \$150 per month for dental and vision expenses.
 The HRA contributions are not held in a trust for the benefit of participants and, therefore, are not considered plan assets.
+Employees hired on or after October 1, 2020 are offered dental and vision insurance benefits in retirement after 10 years of CalPERS credited employment with the District instead of the HRA benefits.
+The dental and vision insurance offered to retirees is limited to the employee plus one.

-Employees Covered by Benefit Terms: At the June 30, 2018 actuarial valuation date, the following employees were covered by the benefit terms:
+Employees Covered by Benefit Terms: At June 30, 2020 (June 30, 2019 measurement date), the following employees were covered by the benefit terms:

-Inactive employees or beneficiaries currently receiving benefit payments Active employees 33 67 Total 100
+Inactive employees or beneficiaries currently receiving benefit payments Active employees 34 72 Total 106